 - Profits are higher for packing than for printing; profits are expected to continue growing during the forecast period

 - Average prices have grown and will likely continue to do so in the coming years

-During the next three years, ProcurementIQ projects that prices will continue to rise for packing services, while prices will fall for printing.
+During the next three years, ProcurementIQ projects that prices will continue to rise for packing services, while prices for printing will rise at a slower rate.
 Advancements in desktop technology and the ongoing transition of various products and services to online solutions will further suppress traditional printing-related markets.
-Thankfully for buyers, the packing & printing sector faces a negligible pace of regulatory change and it exhibits extremely low switching costs.
+Thankfully for buyers, the packing & printing sector faces a negligible pace of regulatory change and exhibits extremely low switching costs.
 These attributes, coupled with a wide array of vendors to choose from, gives buyers a healthy amount of latitude in negotiations with suppliers.